ChristopherGabba/react-native-nitro-audio-manager/README.md

 - **Android:** Requests audio focus via `AudioManager`.
 - **Other platforms:** No-op.

-> ⚠️ On iOS, activating the audio session can cause slight UI stuttering.
+> ⚠️ On iOS, activating the audio session is a pretty cumbersome operation and can operate.
 > Consider deferring it slightly with `setTimeout(() => activate(), 100)` if needed.

 ---